second-state/wasmedge_plugin_rust_sdk/README.md

 cp ../../../target/release/libhello_plugin.so ~/.wasmedge/plugin
 ```

-The plugin provides a native host function 'hello'()` that prints a line of text to the system console.
+The plugin provides a native host function `hello()` that prints a line of text to the system console.

 ### Wasm program